jundalisay/sp/content/en/research/indian/gospel/chapter-28h.md

 Sachi.
 The mother weeps and says: "My son doesn't attend to his household duties.
 My eldest son, Viswarupa, has renounced the world, and my heart has ached ever since.
 Now I fear that Nimai will follow in his steps."

 Nimai arrives.
 Sachi says to Srivas: "Look at him.
 Tears run down his cheeks and breast.
 Tell, tell me how I can free him from these notions."

 At the sight of Srivas, Nimai clings to his feet and says, with eyes full of tears: "Ah me!
 Revered sir, I have not yet attained devotion to Krishna.
 Futile is this wretched life!
 Tell me, sir, where is Krishna?
 Where shall I find Krishna?
 Give me the dust of your feet with your blessing, that I may realize the Blue One with the garland of wild-flowers hanging about His neck."

 Sri Ramakrishna looked at M. He was eager to say something but he could not.
 His voice was choked with emotion; the tears ran down his cheeks; with unmoving eyes he watched Nimai clinging to Srivas's feet and saying, "Sir, I have not yet attained devotion to Krishna."

 Nimai has opened a school, but he cannot teach the students any longer.
 Gangadas, his former teacher, comes to persuade him to direct his attention to his worldly duties.
 He says to Srivas: "Listen, Srivas!
 We are brahmins, too, and devoted to the worship of Vishnu.
 But you people are ruining Nimai's worldly prospects."

 MASTER (to M.): "That is the advice of the worldly-wise: Do 'this' as well as 'that'.
 When the worldly man teaches spirituality he always advises a compromise between the world and God."

 M: "Yes, sir.
 That is true."

 Gangadas continues his argument with Nimai.
 He says: "Nimai, undoubtedly you are versed in the scriptures.
 Reason with me.
 Explain to me if any other duty is superior to worldly duties.
 You are a householder.
 Why disregard the duties of a householder and follow others' duties?"

 MASTER (to M.): "Did you notice?
 He's trying to persuade Nimai to make a compromise."

 M: "Yes, sir."

 Nimai says to Gangadas: "I am not wilfully indifferent to a householder's duties.
 On the contrary, it is my desire to hold to all sides.
 But, revered sir, I don't know what it is that draws me on.
 I don't know what to do.
 I want to cling to the shore but I cannot.
 My soul wanders away.
 I am helpless.
 My soul constantly wants to plunge headlong into the boundless Ocean."

 MASTER: "Ah me!"

 The scene changes: Nityananda has arrived at Navadvip.
 After a search he meets Nimai, who, in turn, has been seeking him.
 When they meet, Nimai says to him: "Blessed is my life!
 Fulfilled is my dream!
 You visited me in a dream and then disappeared."
 The Master said in a voice choked with emotion, "Nimai said he had seen him in a dream."

 Nimai is in an ecstatic mood and becomes engaged in conversation with Advaita, Srivas, Haridas, and other devotees.
-Nitai sings a song suited to Nimai's mood:
+Nitai sings a song suited to Nimai's mood: Where is Krishna?
-605Where is Krishna?
 Where is my Krishna?

 He is not in the grove, dear friends.